 DCI Fellows and Partners participate in weekly and monthly community gatherings.
 Academic events include Faculty-Fellow Dialogues and evening dinner discussions with Stanford leaders, complemented by regular social events such as group hikes, Stanford arts and athletic programs, and domestic and international trips.
-Additionally, the DCI Community gathers for quarterly colloquia, half-day virtual sessions convening experts on an important topic.
+Additionally, the DCI Community gathers for quarterly colloquia, virtual sessions convening interdisciplinary experts on a current topic.
 Past colloquia topics have included the 2020 Election, Systematic Racism and Health throughout the Lifespan.

 University Courses & Impact Opportunities

-DCI Fellows and Partners have the opportunity to participate in four academic quarters of Stanford University courses.
+DCI Fellows and Partners have the opportunity to participate in three academic quarters of Stanford University courses, and additional programs during the summer quarter.
 They are enrolled as non-matriculated graduate students and typically take several courses per quarter.

 Community Enrichment & Engagement Initiatives

 The DCI Program fosters numerous opportunities for Fellows and Partners to interact with undergraduate and graduate students in research, academics, and service projects of shared interest.
 Intergenerational learning is a hallmark of the DCI Program, as both students and Fellows gain from each other as teachers and learners.
-The dciX initiative has cultivated formal mentorship and coaching relationships between DCI Fellows and the following Stanford centers, institutes, and programs:
+The dciX initiative has cultivated formal mentorship and coaching relationships between DCI Fellows and Stanford Student Organization.